-- O If the victim wants to talk, listen. - O If you are uncomfortable listening, help the victim find someone who can listen. - O If the victim doesn't want to talk, don't force conversation. - O Let the victim tell you what she/he wants to do.
+- O If the victim wants to talk, listen. - O If you are uncomfortable listening, help the victim find someone who can listen. - O If the victim doesn't want to talk, don't force conversation. - O Let the victim tell you what is needed.
 Ask, "How can I help you?"